trinhqhuy/TasksClub_app_iOS/README.md

 # TasksClub app on iOS
-### This app based on the front-end made with SwiftUI and the back-end with PHP, MySQL database.
+### This application is built with SwiftUI for the front end and PHP and a MySQL database for the back end.

-👨‍👨‍👧‍ Team work management application allows users to manage group tasks, users can add groups, edit groups, delete groups, find groups and enter any group.
+👨‍👨‍👧‍ Users using team work management applications can add, update, remove, find, and enter any number of groups as well as manage group tasks.
-The application allows removing members from the group.
-The added person will be able to see all the task in the group and can complete, edit and delete any task in the group.
+The application allows group members to be dismissed.
+The newly added member will have access to all of the group's tasks and will be able to complete, edit, and delete any of them.
-Users can add lists, edit lists, delete lists of data that will be synchronized with each other on the application and website.
+Users have the ability to create, update, and remove lists of data that will be synchronized between the application and website.

-Users can add task, edit task, delete task, the data will be synchronized with each other on the application and website.
-Also on the iOS app you can add notifications for tasks.
+Users can create, update, and delete tasks, and the data on the application and website will be synchronized.
+You may also create task notifications on the iOS app.
-The application can list the things the user has in the group or the list includes unfinished task, completed work, star task.
+The application can list the items the user has in the group or the list can include tasks that have been started but not done.
-The application allows users to manage personal information securely, passwords are completely encrypted.
+Passwords are fully secured in the application, which enables users to manage personal information securely.

 ###### It's onboarding
 ![Picture1](https://user-images.githubusercontent.com/77260252/216784352-ff1ad35a-2e38-402c-949b-7fc261490797.png)